linn221/ExpenseManager/tasks.md

 #### Functions
-+ policies for authorization
-- validation for unique category name on that user
 - seeders
++ soft deleting
+- sorting categories, items by count of items, expenses, respectively

 ### Alpine.js
 - media upload
-- drop down suggestion item with price, category & option to overwrite the item or create a new one
++ drop down suggestion item with price, category & option to overwrite the item or create a new one

 ### Small features
-- cost input interactive to item_id, vice versa
-- informative status message with link to navigate, delete, restore ? check the current balance for adding expenses
++ informative status message with link to navigate, delete, restore ? check the current balance for adding expenses

 ### fix